LISA-partitioning-method/horton-part/README.md

 - Go to the gbasis GitHub repository: https://github.com/theochem/gbasis
 - Follow the installation instructions provided in the repository's README file.

-The dependence on `horton-grid` is only because of the `grid` module.
-This will be replaced by `qcgrids` in the near future.

 ## Installation